engagepy/engagepy/README.md

 ## **Journey:**

 > My path to code started late, with an urge to become a programming literate.
-As a result I approach development with programmatic thinking and a broad base of on ground experiences.
+Positively, as a result I approach development with programmatic thinking and a broad base of on ground experiences.

-> I find that my self-taught programming and innate leadership skills align with achieving Prodcution Level Products across domains.

 ## Goals: